 Signs before the start of the bus lane show the times when it is in operation.
 Outwith these times, any vehicle can use the bus lane.

-The dedicated bus lane on Auchmill Road is in operation 24 hours a day, seven days a week, so there is no sign required.
+The dedicated bus lane on Great Northern Road Eastbound (formerly Auchmill Road) is in operation 24 hours a day, seven days a week, so there is no sign required.

 The purpose of the bus lanes is to: